What Is the Transom of a Boat? EXPLAINED

 The boat transom is just one feature in the overall design of a yacht.
 Therefore, it’s impossible to draw any big conclusions from this one feature.
 It’s even impossible to declare one better than the other.

 What we can say with confidence is what we like.
 Some love the salty looks of those canoe sterns, while others find them cramped and dated.
-Some sailors want that sugar scoop-style boat transom with a big swim platform, and others want the curvy lines of a heart or champagne flute-shaped rear end.
+Some sailors want sugar scoop-style boat transoms with a big swim platform, and others want the curvy lines of a heart or champagne flute-shaped rear end.

 Canoe Sterns or Double Enders